 Cells are often referred to as the building blocks of life because every living organism has cells.
 The term “autologous cells” that we use in reference to our cellular therapy simply means adult cells produced from the patient’s own body.
 Certain cells have the power to regenerate, which is why they are often the crux of regenerative medicine.

 How are Cells Used by the Lung Health Institute?

-Our cellular therapy treatment requires cells to be harvested from the patient’s body and then injected back into the body in order to target and reduce inflammation in the lungs.
+Our cellular therapy treatment requires cells to be harvested from the patient’s own blood and then injected back into the body through an IV in order to target the source of one’s symptoms and helps manage inflammation in the lungs*.
 Now, that process might sound a little intense, but in reality it’s a quick, minimally invasive, outpatient procedure that looks a lot like donating blood and then getting an IV treatment.
 We are happy to walk you through exactly what this process looks like when you schedule a free consultation.

 Are Cellular Therapies Painful?

 Our cellular therapy treatment is a minimally invasive, outpatient procedure that requires no overnight stay and no recovery time.
 96.2% of our patients are satisfied with our treatment process.
 While everyone’s tolerance of pain is different, we do find that most of our patients are pleasantly surprised with how simple our treatment process is.